Contact Our Team

 What is Medical Negligence?

-During a claim, the standard of a medical professional’s care is measured against that of his or her peers.
+During a claim for medical negligence, the standard of a medical professional’s care is measured against that of his or her peers.
 If, when confronted with the same circumstances, ‘a significant body’ of fellow practitioners would have acted in the same way, the doctor or surgeon will not be found negligent.

 This is not absolute, though: if a number of alternative methods of treatment were available, even if the treatment used was supported by a body of medical practitioners, a finding of negligence may still result if its use did not stand up to logical analysis.

 Firstly, you should make a formal complaint to the people you think are responsible.
-If this is a hospital trust, it is likely that a complaints procedure is in place, but in all cases, complaints can be made in a formal letter explaining the details of your grievance.
-The response to a complaint can be a useful way of finding out the potential Defendant’s stance on your injury.
-If you do go on to make a claim, the Court will expect you to have made use of the complaints system.
+A hospital Trust will likely have a formal complaints procedure in place to clarify the process, but in all cases, complaints can be made in a formal letter explaining why you feel your treatment was negligent.
+The response to a complaint can be a useful way of your solicitor finding out the potential Defendant’s stance on your injury, and if you do go on to make a claim, the Court will expect you to have made a complaint first.

-Most medical claims don’t end in a full trial, and it is unlikely that that you will have to give evidence in Court.
+Most medical negligence claims don’t end in a full trial, and it is unlikely that that you will have to give evidence in Court.
 The legal procedure rules encourage people to resolve claims without going to Court, and the Claimant and the Defendant can offer to settle the claim at any point in the process.
-The vast majority of claims will conclude like this, usually after some negotiation over the value of the claim.
+The vast majority of claims will conclude like this.

 Medical claims must be brought within three years of the date of the negligent act.
 However, there are exceptions to this rule.
 In some situations, the time limits are extended: this can apply to injuries to children or those without mental capacity, and injuries of which the victim was not aware until later.

 To avoid running into problems with time limits, it is advisable to approach a solicitor as early as possible.